denzildoyle/React-Frontend-CC/README.md

 # Github Popular Repos

-A small webapp that will list the most starred Github repos that were created in the last 30 days.
+A small webapp lists the most starred Github repos that were created in the last 30 days.
 Fetched and sorted JSON data directly from the Github API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`